The-Estonian/adjust-output-web/README.md

-To audit the program, find the steps [here](https://github.com/01-edu/public/tree/master/subjects/ascii-art-web/audit)

-# Text to ASCII Art Converter Web
+# Adjust Ouput Web Eddition

 ## Project Description

-A program which creates a local web server for an Text to ASCII Art Converter.
+A program which creates a local web server for an Text to Character conversion.

 ## How to Run the Project

-To use the ASCII Art Converter input this in your Terminal:
+To use the  Text to Character conversion input this in your Terminal:
 ```bash
 Usage: